Bunhill Heat and Power Energy Centre

 - Tim Ronalds Architects, 2012

-Bunhill Heat and Power is Islington Council’s ground-breaking, innovative scheme retrofitting district heating in an inner-city environment.
-Our first district-scale heat network, it serves over 850 homes and two leisure centres.
-The heat network and energy centre were completed in winter 2012 and provide cheaper, greener heat to residents.
+Bunhill Heat and Power is Islington Council’s ground-breaking scheme retrofitting district heating in an inner-city environment.
+Our first district-scale heat network, it serves over 800 homes, two leisure centres and four office blocks.
+The heat network and energy centre were completed in 2012 and provide cheaper, greener heat to residents.

-The energy centre houses a 1.9MWe gas CHP engine and 115m3 thermal store.
-The network comprises of 1km of trenching with 2km of insulated pipework.
-The £3.8M energy centre and heat network were funded by grants secured from the GLA and the Homes and Community Agency.
+The energy centre houses a 1.9MWe gas CHP engine and a 115m³ thermal store.
+The network currently consists of 1km of trenching with 2km of insulated pipework.
+The £3.8m energy centre and heat network were funded by grants secured from the GLA and the Homes and Community Agency.

-The council manages Bunhill, gaining revenue from electricity and heat sales, which enables the council to pass savings on to residents via reduced energy bills.
-This approach also creates opportunities for Islington to further expand the heat network and develop further heat network opportunities across the Borough and potentially across borough boundaries.
+The council manages the heat network itself, earning revenue from electricity and heat sales, which enables savings to be passed onto residents via reduced heating and hot water bills.
+This approach also creates opportunities for Islington to further expand the heat network and develop other heat networks across the borough, and potentially across borough boundaries.

 The current network will grow both organically and strategically, and has been ‘future-proofed’ with a flexible design to enable its expansion.
 The factory-fabricated containerised equipment was delivered and installed in one day, reducing on-site construction work and local disruption.
 It provides flexibility, as all the equipment can be lifted out of the site and relocated elsewhere.

 The network has been installed with pipes sized to be larger than current needs so that they have additional capacity and can carry more heat as the network expands.